chadbot/ucetd-latex/README.md

 That's why we are providing this class and template.
 The class, when properly used as in the template, will make sure your dissertation meets the spec.

+This version provides minor modifications, including single-spaced block quotes, and more flexible citations and bibliography formatting.

-As I no longer work at the university, I don't have time to support or maintain this package.
+The original author of this repo no longer works at the university, and does not support or maintain this package.

 [spec]: http://www.lib.uchicago.edu/e/phd/pdf/booklet2011.pdf "University-Wide Requirements for the Ph.D.
 Dissertation"